jaytyrrell13/jaytyrrellco/source/_posts/conditional-aggregates.md

 date: 2021-02-08
 description: Using conditional aggregates with MySQL
 categories: [code]
-excerpt: Learn how to use conditional aggregates with MySQL.
 ---

 Let's say in your database you have a posts table with an id column and a status column among others: